Running at the ring: James VI

 Decerne, as judges, wha dois best, this day.

 The Earl of Leicester sent James VI a pied horse, and Roger Aston wrote to him that James rode "right bravely" for a golden ring on 10 June 1580, when six riders challenged all comers during a royal progress at Dundee.

 At the baptism of Prince Henry in August 1594 at Stirling Castle, there were three teams of riders.
 One team was dressed as the Christian Knights of Malta, one in Turkish fashion, and three men dressed as Amazons.
 A fourth team, to be dressed as Africans called "Moors" did not show up.
-The event was held in the valley by the castle, and watched by the queen, Anne of Denmark, with her ladies-in-waiting, and the ambassadors.
+The event was held in the valley by the castle, where a "carier and scaffold", a course and a grandstand had been built.
+The events were watched by the queen, Anne of Denmark, with her ladies-in-waiting, and the ambassadors.
 The audience was swelled by a large crowd of young men from Edinburgh armed with muskets.

 The "Christian Knights" were James VI; the Earl of Mar; and Thomas Erskine of Gogar.
 The "Turks" were the Duke of Lennox; Lord Home; and Sir Robert Kerr of Cessford.
 The "Amazons" were the Lord Lindores as Penthesilea; the Laird of Buccleuch; and the Abbot of Holyroodhouse.
 These all bore devices or imprese pertaining to the themes of the festival.
 Anne of Denmark gave diamond rings to the victors.

 The rules of the Stirling tournament were: